LynxCGames/Alternate_Paths/README.md

 A special thanks to Darinsky and Doombubbles for helping me fix a couple problems that I had.

+**NOTE** Not recommended to use with ultimate cross path currently.
+Might break/crash the game if you do.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)